 It’s never an easy job, even in the best of times: impossibly long hours, incessant wrangling with self-important blowhards, crackpots to the right of you and loonies to the left and everybody in the whole world second-guessing every little thing you do.
 In the worst of times, it’s all that, plus a war to win.
 Small wonder that a great many of our presidents have liked a good, stiff drink every once in awhile.

 George Washington favored his wife’s Rum Punch, while JFK preferred his rum in Daiquiri form.
 FDR mixed a mean—and by “mean,” I mean “terrible”—Martini.
-Richard Nixon, when he wasn’t having Scotch (he kept a bottle in his desk), was another Martini man.
-In that, at least, he stands beside our current president, though Barack Obama prefers vodka in his.
+Richard Nixon, when he wasn’t having scotch (he kept a bottle in his desk), was another Martini man.
+In that, at least, he stands beside Barack Obama, though Obama prefers vodka in his.

 Harry Truman and Lyndon Johnson were bourbon drinkers, as was Ulysses S. Grant, famously; Martin Van Buren was another whiskey fan—indeed, one of his nicknames was “Blue Whiskey Van”—while the candidate he lost the presidency to, William Henry Harrison, adopted hard cider as his campaign tipple, to seem like a man of the people.
 James Buchanan and Warren Harding drank whiskey, too (and pretty much everything else).
 Even Teddy Roosevelt, who lost a brother to alcoholism, allowed himself the occasional Mint Julep when suffering through a Washington summer.

 Presidents have not only enjoyed cocktails, but also inspired them, although none as well as Mario García Menocal, president of Cuba from 1913 to 1921, who was immortalized by the utterly sublime El Presidente.
 That one still remains popular today.